ericPantarotto/react_ultimateCourse/_notes/notes.md

 **<span style='color: #875c5c'>IMPORTANT:** If it was not the **element type** that has changed, but simply an **attribute of an HTML element** or a **prop of a  component**, *React* is gonna simply mutate the DOM element attributes / React elements that will be passed in the new props.
 So React tries to be as efficient as possible and so the DOM elements themselves will stay the same.
 They're not removed from the DOM, and even more importantly the state will not be destroyed.

+State of an element will be preserved if (not reset):

+- if the element stays the same element between renders,
+- and it also stays in the exact same place in the component tree.

 Now sometimes we actually don't want this standard behavior but instead to create a brand new component instance with new state.
 And so that's where the `key prop` comes into play.

 ### Diffing Rules in Practice